rh-ai-quickstart/ai-quickstart-contrib/CONTRIBUTING.md

 *NOTE: Red Hat's technical writers will assist with this content*

-Needed for the catalog page:
-* Meta title - short title appearing in search results
-  * Ideal length is between 50 - 60 characters
-  * Describes the primary content of the quickstart - think H1 heading
-  * include primary keywords near beginning
-  * Compelling and unique title
-  * Nno special characters
-* Meta description - under title in search results
-  * use complete sentences and proper punctuation
-  * expands on title, generates interest
-  * Ideal length between 155-160 characters
-  * Primary keywords and action verbs near beginning
-  * Uunique and descriptive
-  * Include Call to Action (CTA), ie. "how-to", "deploy"
-  * No special characters
-* Recommended URL - short, human-readable url suggestion that describes content
-  * use keywords
-  * separate words with hyphens
-  * avoid capital letters and words like "the" and "of"
-  * no Red Hat abbreviations
-  * EXAMPLE: deploy-legal-ai-agent, NOT: deploy-your-first-legal-ai-agentic-assitant-to-your-legal-office-using-RHOAI

 *Section below describes the tags MIST recommends.
 A few notes:
 * Tag list may be incomplete for quickstart use case
 * Some tags may be prepopulated while others marked optional